 User and Event Data Retention Policy in Google Analytics

-By now you have likely received an email from Google Analytics to inform you about the changes coming to the data-retention policy.
+By now you’ve likely received an email from Google Analytics to inform you about the changes coming to the data-retention policy.
 Starting May 25, 2018, Google will automatically set your data retention to 26 months by default.

 You have an option to choose from: 14 months, 26 months, 38 months, 50 months, or never expire user and event data.